City Facility Opening Information (COVID-19)

 - Parks & Recreation:

-- Parks, trails, golf course, tennis courts, dog park, skate park, campground and fishing piers are open.
+- Parks, trails, basketball courts, playgrounds, golf course, tennis courts, dog park, skate park, campground and fishing piers are open.

 - Brittingham-Midtown Aquatic Center & Doris Miller pool are open with restrictions.